Working during pregnancy: Do's and don'ts

 - Keep up your fitness routine.
 Although exercise might be the last thing on your mind at the end of a long day, physical activity can help boost your energy level — especially if you sit at a desk all day.
 Take a walk after work or join a prenatal fitness class, as long as your health care provider says it's OK.

 - Go to bed early.
 Aim for seven to nine hours of sleep every night.
-Resting on your side will improve blood flow to your baby and help prevent swelling.
+Resting on your left side will maximize blood flow to your baby and ease swelling.
 For added comfort, place pillows between your legs and under your belly.

 See more In-depth